A/B Testing Tools

 Measuring statistical likelihood that one variation will consistently outperform the other

 Basic A/B testing tools may require custom design and code.
-Some advanced tools offer a WYSIWYG interface for creating variations.
-This is without needing to use HTML or CSS, which works well for non-technical users.
+Some advanced tools offer a WYSIWYG interface for creating variations without needing to use HTML or CSS.
+This works well for non-technical users.

-More sophisticated tools run targeted campaigns.
-These tools display different versions based on demographics, device type or referral source.
+More sophisticated tools can run targeted campaigns.
+These tools display different versions based on demographics, device type, web visitor behavior, or referral source.
 They can also perform multi-page campaigns.
 This means testing one element (like a banner) on multiple pages during a session.
 These advanced tools help create a personalized user experience, with the goal of maximizing conversions.

 A/B Test Best Practices

-It is generally best to change one element of a page at a time so that any change in outcome can be attributed.
+It is generally best to change one element of a page at a time so that any change in outcome can be attributed to that specific change.
 With this approach, you’ll know which element results in better conversion.

 Elements to test include: